chrislemus/chrislemus/README.md

 ### Hi there 👋
-My name is Chris and I'm a Full Stack JavaScript/Ruby on Rails Developer from Raleigh, North Carolina.
+My name is Chris and I'm a Full Stack JavaScript/Ruby on Rails Developer from North Carolina.
 I create efficient and innovative experiences that balance user needs and business goals.
 <!--
 **chrislemus/chrislemus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.